 2018: APA added a new APA-ADA Transient Lodging designation and became an approved Florida Department of Business and Professional Regulation (DBPR) provider.
 APA also initiated a Florida chapter.

-Today: Our members include RAS, architects, engineers, contractors, building owners, and other professionals who share a common passion for maintaining access in the built environment for everyone.
+Today: Our members include RASs, architects, engineers, contractors, building owners, and other professionals who share a common passion for maintaining access in the built environment for everyone.
 Join us!

 *Our Jim Boyce Scholarship was established by the Texas Registered Accessibility Specialist Association (TRASA), now the Accessibility Professionals Association (APA), to honor and recognize our friend and colleague Jim Boyce.
 Jim was formerly a Plan Review Manager with the Texas Department of Licensing and Regulation (TDLR) and was one of the drafters of the Texas Accessibility Standards (TASs) in 1994.
 When Jim retired from TDLR, he became a Registered Accessibility Specialist (RAS) and was among the Charter Members of APA.
 The success of APA is in large part due to Jim’s leadership in its earlier years.